BieremaBoyzProgramming/bbpPairings/README.txt

 no player has previously been assigned a color).

-If not specified, the initial piece color is assumed to be the color of the highest player in the first round, where by "first round" we again mean the first round where a color was assigned, and by "highest player" we mean the player with the smallest pairing ID out of the players who were assigned a color in the "first round."
+If not specified, the initial piece color is assumed to be the color of the highest player in the first round, where by "first round" we actually mean the first round where a color assignment is listed in the TRF(xb), and by "highest player" we mean the player with the smallest pairing ID out of the players participating in the pairing of the "first round."
 However, if the rank configuration option is applied, positional IDs are used instead of pairing IDs.
+If the color of the "highest player" in the "first round" is not listed, we use the color of the "second highest player" in the "first round," but reverse the color, and so on.

 Note that if pairing numbers are reordered after pairing the first round, the inferred initial color might not be correct, and the correct initial color